yactouat/pips_channel_personal-website_api/README.md

 - you can provision a PostgreSQL database if you plan to deploy the solution; I'm personnaly using Supabase, if you do too you'll need to download the server root certificate and store it in the repo as `./creds/supabase-root.crt` (git ignored)

-## how to run and setup
+## how to run and setup locally

 - clone the repo
 - run `npm install` to install the dependencies
 - run `npm run build` to build the project
-- run `npm run start` to start the server on port 8080
+- run `npm run dev` to start the server on port 8080
-- `docker compose up` will start a local postgres instance and a `pgAdmin` instance
+- `docker compose up -d` will start a local postgres instance and a `pgAdmin` instance
-- to run the migrations, run `npm run migrate-db-dev`; otherwise they are run by default with `npm run dev` (and also `start`)
+- migrations are run by default with `npm run dev` (and also `start`)
+- to run the migrations afterwards, run `npm run migrate-db-dev`

 ## CI/CD